-Suffice to say, more consumers have become aware and skeptical of fragrance in skincare products.
+Suffice it to say, more consumers have become aware and skeptical of fragrances in skincare products.
 And rightly so.
-Many have experienced, the hard way, that fragrance can lead to allergies and sensitivities, and cause skin reactions.
+Many have experienced the hard way that fragrances can lead to allergies and sensitivities and cause skin reactions.
 As a result, more and more are ditching their scented products, realizing that it’s not necessary with scented products – especially when they leave you with a headache or a runny nose.

 Enter fragrance-free products.
 They are gaining traction on store shelves across the United States and the world.
 But which fragrance-free items should you buy?
 And what do the “unscented” labels on skincare products mean?

 Fortunately, we’re here to help.
 Continue reading to learn more about choosing the right fragrance-free skincare products and avoiding fragrances.